(also known as: amphiboly, semantical ambiguity, type-token ambiguity [form of], vagueness)

 Explanation: This argument is guilty of two cases of ambiguity.
 First, the first use of the phrase, “come from”, refers to reproduction, whereas the second use refers to origin.
 The fact that we know quite a bit about reproduction is irrelevant when considering origin.
 Second, the first use of, “living being”, refers to an empirically verifiable, biological, living organism.
 The second use of, “living being”, refers to a belief of an immaterial god.
 As you can see, when a term such as, “living being”, describes a Dodo bird as well as the all-powerful master of the universe, it has very little meaning and certainly is not specific enough to draw logical or reasonable conclusions.

-Exception: Ambiguous phrases are extremely common in the English language and a necessary part of informal logic and reasoning.
+Exception: Ambiguous phrases are extremely common in the English language and are a necessary part of informal logic and reasoning.
 As long as these ambiguous phrases mean exactly the same thing in all uses of phrase in the argument, this fallacy is not committed.

 Variation: The type-token fallacy is committed when a word can refer to either a type (cars) or token (Prius, RAV4, Camry) is used in a way that makes it unclear which it refers to, the statement is ambiguous.

 Toyota manufactures dozens of cars.

 This obviously refers to the different types of cars, not how many instances (or tokens) of each car were manufactured.